asanwar2/asif-anwar-portfolio/senior-design-project/README.md

 - `fitting-algorithms/`: Python scripts used for spectrum processing and isotope prediction
 - `radioisotope-identification_H3D.pdf`: Final design report documenting methodology, simulation setup, ML models, and results

+> ⚠️ Note: The original version of this script was used to analyze MCNP output.
+Due to export control concerns, this version uses synthetic input and is intended for educational demonstration only.

 ## Tools & Technologies
 - **MCNP** for gamma-ray transport and detector modeling